Marguerite Wood

 Marguerite Wood (30 August 1887 – 19 August 1954) was a Scottish historian and archivist who specialised in Scottish history.
 She served as Keeper of the Burgh Records of Edinburgh and was a Fellow of the Royal Historical Society and a member of the Scottish Records Advisory Council.

 Early life and education

-Marguerite Wood was born in Edinburgh on 30 August 1887.
-Her family had a strong interest in history: her great-grandfather John Philip Wood (1762–1838) published a history of Cramond and her paternal grandfather John George Wood (1804–65), was a member of an antiquarian society, the Spaulding Club.
+Marguerite Wood was born in Edinburgh on 30 August 1887, the third child of John Philp Wood and Margaret Ellinor Tennant.
+Her family had a strong interest in history: her great-grandfather John Philip Wood (1762–1838) published a history of Cramond and her paternal grandfather John George Wood (1804–65), was a member of an antiquarian society, the Spalding Club.
 Her maternal grandfather was Hugh Lyon Tennent a founding member of the Edinburgh Calotype Club.
+She was educated at St George’s School for Girls in Edinburgh.